exoscale/exoip/README.md

 Exoscale Elastic IP Addresses and performing state transitions much easier.

+**exoip** can run in one of three modes:

+- *Association Mode*: associates an EIP with an instance and exit.
+- *Dissociation Mode*: dissociates an EIP from an instance and exit.
+- *Watchdog Mode*: watches for peer liveness and handle necessary state transitions.

 ## Watchdog protocol

 The goal of **exoip** is to assert liveness of peers participating in